NyaOps/nya/README.md

 ### Create Capsule

 Once your base has been completed, navigate to your application.
 Create a new capsule by running

 ```bash
 nya capsule new
 ```

 Give the capsule a name, and it will create the capsule's config.
-You can provide a custom location using `-c` or `--config`.
+You can provide a custom location using `-c` or `--config`

 ```bash
 > What do you want to call this capsule? test
 Created new Capsule file at: /Users/_user_/.../test/.nya/nya.json